-If you wish to recommend a nominee for director for the 2008 Annual Meeting, our Corporate Secretary must receive your written nomination on or before January 4, 2008.
+If you wish to recommend a nominee for director for the 2009 Annual Meeting, our Corporate Secretary must receive your written nomination on or before January 1, 2009.
 You should submit your proposal to our Corporate Secretary at our address on the cover of this proxy statement.
-Our by-laws require that you provide: (1) your name and address and the name and address of the nominee; (2) a statement that you are a record holder of SPX shares entitled to vote at the meeting and that you plan to appear in person or by proxy at the meeting to make the nomination; (3) a description of all arrangements or understandings under which you are making the nomination; (4) any other information that the rules of the SEC require to be included in a proxy statement; and (5) the nominee's agreement to serve as a director if elected.
+Our by-laws require that you provide: (1) your name and address and the name and address of the nominee; (2) a statement that you are a record holder of SPX shares entitled to vote at the meeting and that you plan to appear in person or by proxy at the meeting to make the nomination; (3) a description of all arrangements or understandings under which you are making the nomination; (4) any other information that the rules of the SEC require to be included in a proxy statement; (5) the nominee's agreement to serve as a director if elected; and (6) a statement as to whether the nominee, if elected, intends to tender, promptly following such nominee's election or re-election, an irrevocable resignation effective upon such nominee's failure to receive the required vote for re-election at the next meeting at which such nominee would face re-election and the acceptance of such resignation by our Board of Directors.
+Pursuant to its charter, our Nominating and Governance Committee will not nominate a director candidate unless the individual agrees to submit a resignation as described above following his or her election.